ashwanikpankaj/SQL/README.md

 Example

 SELECT mode,SUM(amount) AS total FROM payment   => AS will determine the column name GROUP BY mode  (here select cloumn_name and group by column_name should be same)
+ORDER BY total ASC

 mode | total
 --- | ---
-MobilePayment | 301
+MobilePayment | 201
-Debit Card    | 201
+Debit Card    | 400